 EDITOR’S NOTE: Links to Kentucky county unemployment rate charts and maps are above.

-Unemployment rates fell in all 120 Kentucky counties between August 2020 and August 2021.
-No county unemployment rates rose or stayed the same, according to the Kentucky Center for Statistics (KYSTATS), an agency of the Kentucky Education and Workforce Development Cabinet.
+Unemployment rates rose in 114 Kentucky counties between December 2019 and December 2020, according to the Kentucky Center for Statistics (KYSTATS), an agency of the Kentucky Education and Workforce Development Cabinet.

 Kentucky’s county unemployment rates and employment levels are not seasonally adjusted because of small sample sizes.
 Employment statistics undergo sharp fluctuations due to seasonal events such as weather changes, harvests, holidays and school openings and closings.
 Seasonal adjustments eliminate these influences and make it easier to observe statistical trends.
-The comparable, unadjusted unemployment rate for the state was 3.7% for August 2021, and 5.3% for the nation.
+The comparable, unadjusted unemployment rate for the state was 5.7 percent for December 2020, and 6.5 percent for the nation.

 Unemployment statistics are based on estimates and are compiled to measure trends rather than actually to count people working.
 Civilian labor force statistics include non-military workers and unemployed Kentuckians who are actively seeking work.
 They do not include unemployed Kentuckians who have not looked for employment within the past four weeks.
 The data should only be compared to the same month in previous years.

 Learn more about Kentucky labor market information at https://kystats.ky.gov/KYLMI